Saint Lazaria Island

-The Saint Lazaria Wilderness (formerly the Saint Lazaria National Wildlife Refuge) or St. Lazaria Island is a nesting bird colony located 20 mi west of Sitka, Alaska and is a part of the Gulf of Alaska unit of the Alaska Maritime National Wildlife Refuge.
+St. Lazaria Island is a nesting bird colony located 20 mi west of Sitka, Alaska.
+It is a part of the Gulf of Alaska unit of the Alaska Maritime National Wildlife Refuge and is protected as the Saint Lazaria Wilderness.
 It is located in Sitka Sound, just south of Kruzof Island, and within the limits of the City and Borough of Sitka, Alaska.
 The island's name is Kanasx'ée in the Tlingit language.

 Island geography

 St. Lazaria is a very rugged looking island with limited and difficult access.
 Its direct exposure to the Pacific Ocean makes it ideal for birds to inhabit.
 Most likely the island is a volcanic plug — the remnants of an old and eroded volcano — which would make St. Lazaria an older volcanic cousin to the adjacent Mount Edgecumbe on Kruzof Island.

 The island itself is low with broken terrain due to its volcanic origins.
 Its highest point is 160 ft above sea level and there are two small summits on the island with a low, treeless saddle connecting the two that can often be overcome by waves during storms and at high tide.
 There are many cliffs that can get up to 90 ft tall and shoot strait into the ocean as well as sea-level caves that can be explored on a calm day by thrill-seeking individuals in small craft.